Victoria Hill, Queensland: Amenities

 Victoria Hill Hall is on a 1 acre site on Dalrymple Creek Road.
 The Victoria Hill branch of the Queensland Country Women's Association meets at the hall.

 Education

 There are no schools in Victoria Hill.
-The nearest government primary schools are in Allora, Clifton, Back Plains and Wheatvale.
-The nearest government secondary schools are in Allora (but only to Year 10) and Clifton (to Year 12).
+The nearest government primary schools are Black Plains State School in Back Plains to the north, Clifton State School in Clifton to the north-east, Allora State School in Allora to the east, and Wheatvale State School in Wheatvale to the south-east.
+The nearest government secondary schools are Clifton State High School (to Year 12) in Clifton and Allora State School in Allora (to Year 10).